assimp/assimp-docs/source/usage/use_the_lib.rst

-The assimp library returns the imported data in a collection of structures. aiScene forms the root of the data, from here you gain access to all the nodes, meshes, materials, animations or textures that were read from the imported file.
+The assimp library returns the imported data in a collection of structures. aiScene forms the root of the data, from here you gain access to all the nodes, meshes, materials, animations or textures that was read from the imported file.
 The aiScene is returned from a successful call to **Assimp::Importer::ReadFile()**, **aiImportFile()** or **aiImportFileEx()** - see the :ref:`ai_usage` for further information on how to use the library.